 WHAT'S INVOLVED AND HOW WILL I FEEL?

 As previously mentioned, Reflexology is a gentle, non-invasive therapy, all that will be required from you is for you to remove your shoes and socks - it's that simple.
 We will have a talk at the beginning of your treatment where we will go through a (fairly) short medical form and talk about your lifestyle, any concerns you have or any questions you may have, I will then ask you to sign a consent form.
-Once we have finished our initial talk, you will be made comfortable on my treatment couch with a bolster under your knees (to take the strain off your lower back), a pillow underneath your feet, a snuggly blanket draped over you (as laying still can make you a little chilly) and an eye pillow (if you want to totally zone out).
+Once we have finished our initial talk, you will be made comfortable on my treatment couch with a bolster under your knees (to take the strain off your lower back), a snuggly blanket draped over you (as laying still can make you a little chilly) and an eye pillow (if you want to totally zone out).
 The treatment starts with a range of relaxation moves, this warms your feet up nicely and gets them used to my touch.
 I will then go through various sequences on each foot that involve me using my thumbs, fingers and knuckles.
-In going over and working all these reflexes, any areas that feel out of balance can be addressed and we will talk after the treatment about what was noted.
+In going over and working all these reflexes, any areas that feel out of balance can be addressed and we will talk after the treatment about what was noted, if anything.
 It's fairly common for people to want to talk all the way through the first foot, asking questions as I go, this is fine and I welcome such interest, although by the time I get to the second foot, people are usually so relaxed, they no longer want to talk!
 It's important to note though, my role is NOT to diagnose, I'm not a GP and any imbalances do not necessarily mean an issue with that particular reflex, it can literally be just a slight blockage in flow.
 Reflexology is a holistic therapy so we work with the whole of you to attain inner equilibrium and calm.

 After one or two treatments, most people report an overall improvement in their sense of well-being and experience relaxation and calmness and an improvement in sleep quality.
 Occasionally, people report having (what we call) a healing response - as Reflexologists, we think this is good news as it's negative energy making way for new, positive energy.
 This response can include a mild headache, feeling tired, needing to go to the toilet more often, possible worsening of symptoms already present - this is all perfectly normal and only usually lasts 24-48 hrs and afterwards you will feel lighter and brighter.
 It's worth noting, not everyone responds to Reflexology like this, it's a bit like the side effects listed on a packet of pills, am just making you aware of it but it's unlikely you'll experience it.